fabell4/PySnake/README.md

 # PySnake/JSnake
 Snake in Python created for embedding in a website.
+* embedding did not work, demo was refactored to javascrip tfor embedding

 The project was part of the 100 Days of Python course on Udemy by Dr. Angela Yu. https://www.udemy.com/course/100-days-of-code/